pSUNSET/Pytlin/README.md

 println(BigDecimal.valueOf(1.0) valEq BigDecimal.valueOf(1)) // Result: true
 ```

-It seems that this function works fine.
+It seems that the problems are solved.

 ### Tensors